tarwn/lessthandot-hugo/blogs/content/posts/2013-10-14-angularjs-vs-knockout-modules-and-di-6.md

     }]
 );
 ```
-As part of the example I&#8217;ve listed both the dependencies ($scope and ListOfItemsService) and then defined the controller function to take these two properties.
+As part of the example I've listed both the dependencies ($scope and ListOfItemsService) and then defined the controller function to take these two properties.
 Angular has the ability to infer dependencies based on the name of the parameters or list them explicitly like this.
 The explicit method is safe for a wider range of minification programs, so I decided to try it out.

 One advantage to working with modules like this is that we can define things like these services independently from the logic that is going to use them, then let the library (AngularJS in this case) figure out how to wire the pieces back together again.
 This takes a lot of complexity and extra work out of our hands, because we no longer have to deal with juggling a long list of includes or functions into the right order.
 It also keeps the root namespace clear and makes it simpler to see what external dependencies a chunk of code is using.
 We can also swap out the provider, replacing it with one that has different functionality, caching, or stubs it out for testing purposes.